 Crowdsourcing translation is usually enabled by the internet, using dedicated translation platforms to enlist the services of a number of people to do the work.
 It’s an extremely risky approach to a translation project, and one that carries a high likelihood of delivering low quality, inaccurate content in an inconsistent manner.

-Brands that choose a crowdsourced approach to getting their material translated have to be prepared to assume this risk and quality compromise.
+Brands that choose a crowdsourced approach to translating their material have to be prepared to assume this risk and compromise in quality.
 In most cases they do this because the risk is balanced with benefits such as speed and low cost.
-Brands that take a crowdsourced approach rarely do so with critical brand content but choose this approach for less significant material.
+Brands that take a crowdsourced approach rarely do so with critical brand content such as marketing campaigns, but rather choose this approach for less significant material.

 Crowdsourcing translation work is not an approach that will work for every type of organization.